Aryan-CC/Migrating-DB-from-Single-Server-To-Flexible-Postgres/gettingstarted2.md

-# Getting Started with the lab
+# Getting Started with Migrate from Single Server to Postgresql SQL Server Lab

 ## Overview